Leghart/Covid-analyzer/README.md

 To run the program, run the main.py file which is responsible for downloading data and uploading them to the database.
 The page.py file is responsible for launching the website.

+## Prediction
+The following prediction functions have been implemented in this project:
+* Linear Regression -
+* RBF -
+*

 ## Periodic data download
 If you want automatically download data you can use: Schedule Manager on Windows or Corn on Linux.
 This project was done on Windows so here's a instruction how